Lumunix/bookstack-helm/README.md

 Then open **http://localhost:8080**.
 BookStack’s `APP_URL` defaults to `http://localhost:8080` when neither `appHost` nor `appUrl` is set, so redirects and links work.
 If you use a different local port, set `appUrl` accordingly, e.g. `--set appUrl=http://localhost:9000`.

+**Switching to Ingress later:** You can enable a real host and Ingress anytime.
+Run `helm upgrade` with `ingress.enabled=true`, set `appHost` to your domain (and unset `appUrl` if you want the app to use `https://` + appHost).
+Add the new redirect URI in the Azure AD app registration (e.g. `https://wiki.yourdomain.com/oidc/callback`); you can keep the localhost URI or remove it.
+No need to reinstall.

 ---

 ## Configuration